MATERIAL PROPERTIES of µAM

 Scientists at EMPA conducted tensile strength and yield tests using the ASA system from Alemnis, itself a former spin-off from EMPA specializing in micro- and nanoscale materials science testing equipment.
 This equipment is unique in its ability to grip and test microscale parts for testing; the jaws of the gripper in the video are less than 20 µm apart.

 A microscale copper dogbone of 5 µm diameter printed with our CERES system was used as the test piece within the ASA system.
 This copper dogbone was subjected to slow and constant elongation with a standardized speed, as per typical tensile test protocol.
 As the piece was strained uniformly along its length, material behavior was plotted in real-time as set of values on a force elongation diagram.
-This diagram maps force (x) vs the elongation delta (y), and essentially shows the force with which the test piece opposes the force imposed upon it by the ASA system.
+This diagram maps force (x axis) vs the elongation delta (y axis), and essentially shows the force with which the test piece opposes the force imposed upon it by the ASA system.

 Yield Strength and Tensile Strength